outline/rich-markdown-editor/README.md

 #### `onClickLink(href: string)`

 This callback allows overriding of link handling.
-It's often the case that you want to have external links open a new window whilst internal links may use something like `react-router` to navigate.
-If no callback is provided then default behavior will apply to all links. eg:
+It's often the case that you want to have external links open a new window and have internal links use something like `react-router` to navigate.
+If no callback is provided then default behavior of opening a new tab will apply to all links. eg:

 ```javascript